 A new type of military leave

-As of September 1, 2021, in addition to the standard 15 days of paid leave per fiscal year for authorized military training or duty ordered or authorized by proper authority, eligible employees in Texas who are called to duty in response to a disaster are also entitled to an additional seven days of paid leave via House Bill 1589, which passed during the 87th Legislative Session (Tex.
+As of September 1, 2021, in addition to the standard 15 days of paid leave per fiscal year for authorized military training or duty ordered or authorized by proper authority, eligible employees in Texas who are called to state active duty by the governor or other appropriate authority in response to a disaster are also entitled to an additional seven days of paid leave via House Bill 1589, which passed during the 87th Legislative Session (Tex.
 Gov’t.
 Code §437.202).

 Education entities should prepare for disaster-related leave requests by maintaining familiarity with both forms of military leave and their interactions with the federal Uniformed Services Employment and Reemployment Rights Act (USERRA) as it relates to the continuation of health care coverage and reemployment rights.
 Additionally, it is important to remember that while on such leave, an employer may not deduct sick leave, personal time, or vacation time, nor subject the employee to loss of time or efficiency rating (Tex.
 Gov’t.
 Code §437.204).